shazaum/pipehub.github.io/website/versioned_docs/version-0.1.0/getting-started.md

 If your requirement is covered by built-in features present on other servers like Nginx and Caddy, you're better of with then.
 PipeHub shines when you need to add logic that traverses the responsibility of multiple servers like by an HTTP query string, you can choose the server that gonna receive the request and the response can be cached or not.
 Also is very useful to do deep customizations that are not allowed by other servers, mainly because they are config based.
 And the best of all, it's done at the same server.

 ## How
-The code is extended with a thing called `pipe`.
+The code is extended with a thing called `handler`.
 It's a plain old Go code that is injected at compile time at the application.

 Bellow a configuration sample:
 ```hcl